Easy Irish Soda Bread recipe with raisins and caraway seeds perfect for St. Patrick's Day or anytime you want a delicious quick bread.

 Ingredients for Irish Soda Bread

-The ingredients are pretty basic baking items: flour, vegetable oil (canola, corn, etc.) baking powder, baking soda and salt.
+The ingredients are pretty basic baking items: flour, vegetable oil (any neutral cooking oil like canola, corn, etc.), baking powder, baking soda and salt.

 For the buttermilk I try to keep a canister of buttermilk powder on hand.
 When I don't have it, my go to substitute is half plain yogurt mixed with half milk.